csdms/ivy/lessons/git/git-single-user-project.md

 Our local repository now differs from the remote on GitHub.

-View the history of revisions to the repostory with `git log`:
+View the history of revisions to the repository with `git log`:
 ```
 $ git log
 commit 63f3a8465cfe77d1880c8d3a739e46a1fee14741 (HEAD -> master)